Research on How CBD Helps with Long Term Anxiety

 What about the resulting effects?

-Both emotional neglect and brain structural abnormalities predicted cumulative illness duration and there was a significant interaction between emotional neglect and prefrontal volumes as well as hippocampal white matter on the illness course.
+Both emotional neglect and brain structural abnormalities predicted cumulative illness duration and there was a significant interaction between emotional neglect and prefrontal volumes as well as a hippocampal white matter on the illness course.

 There, they were looking at depression but anxiety follows similar tracks in terms of hippocampus function.